 Main beneficiaries are citizens - be they professionals, academics, students, job-seekers or just concerned citizens - willing to gain a greater voice by working alone or in tandem with local NGOs.
 Also NGOs that engage in advocacy & other participatory mechanisms at local and EU level are going to benefit from the European Civics Academy.
 More in general, by paving the way for more citizens’ engagement and empowerment, public institutions and policy makers will benefit a lot from increased pluralism of the points of view represented and from higher awareness of the policy process itself.

 The European Civics Academy leverages on the The Good Lobby’s methodology that has already been tested in 14 different countries and has trained more than 600 citizens to the practice of the ‘citizen lobbying’.
 The methodology enshrines: a) an illustration of the avenues of democratic participation existing both at the EU and local level; b) the practice of the essential lobbying strategies and tequiches in use in commercial lobbying practice; c ) a genuine connection with local and European civil actors to exchange practices and experiences of advocacy; d) the possibility to be part of a wider network of civil society organisations, professionals and academics committed in the public debate; e) guidance and support when an actual advocacy campaign starts.

 We would like to hear what the community thinks about the prospect of taking and offer EU activism workshops across Europe and learn what causes they would like to pursue afterwards.

 A diverse and colourful choir of opinions, ideas and joint solutions reflecting the interests and needs of citizens is key to the democratic process.
-Using a unique capacity-building approach, the EU Activist School provides training for “citizens’ lobbying”.
+Using a unique capacity-building approach, the European Civics Academy provides training for “citizens’ lobbying”.
 This one-day school enables groups and individuals who want to effect change to make their voice heard for the common good, to push for change and to navigate their issues in the policy context.